 Instructional Practices Status Structured grouping practices are used to meet student needs.
-Implemented in 50% or more of district classrooms Flexible instructional time or other schedule-related practices are used to meet student needs.
+Full Implementation Flexible instructional time or other schedule-related practices are used to meet student needs.
 Implemented in 50% or more of district classrooms Differentiated instruction is used to meet student needs.
-Implemented in 50% or more of district
+Implemented in 50% or more of